kailash-manasarovar/statement/docs/timeline/2024/october.md

 - The fake account tells me it's better for everyone if I work for possum man.
 - I'm not impressed.
-- Another account pops up with is apparently the boss and his girlfriend, but they look familiar enough to me to be famous actors; a red herring with a seafaring theme nonetheless.
+- Another account pops up which is apparently the boss and his girlfriend, but they look familiar enough to me to be famous actors; a red herring with a seafaring theme nonetheless.

 ![pic]( ../../content/images/fake-accounts/messages-oct/11.png)